evannetwork/evannetwork.github.io/docs/3000_first_steps/3400_power_apps/3410_digital_twin.md

 By clicking on a Data Set within a Plugin Instance, the values that are stored within the blockchain will be displayed and can be adjusted, when the user has write permissions.

 [![Data Set values](/docs/3000_first_steps/img/digitaltwin_container_set.png){:width="80%"}](/docs/3000_first_steps/img/digitaltwin_container_set.png)

+Clicking on "Schema" in the twins header bar opens the data schema of currently selected field in current container.

 [![Data Set schema](/docs/3000_first_steps/img/digitaltwin_container_schema.png){:width="80%"}](/docs/3000_first_steps/img/digitaltwin_container_schema.png)

 Is the Data Set type of list, also new list entries can be added.<br>